foreverphoenix/the-phoenix-flavour/content/skyrim-se/lotf/introduction.md

 ### Performance

 LOTF has **no significant performance impact**.
-It was not designed to be a "lite" list but the absence of a fully-featured ENB preset as well as the optional performance tweaks should still make the list more than playable on all but the weakest PCs.
+It was not designed to be a "lite" list but the absence of an ENB preset as well as the optional performance tweaks should still make the list more than playable on all but the weakest PCs.
 While I relied almost exclusively on **Skyland AIO** and **Project Clarity** for textures with largely vanilla-sized textures, DynDOLOD does increase the amount of VRAM required.

 I personally play @1440p60FPS on a rather high-end PC (i7 10700k, RTX 3080) and barely ever dropped below 144FPS when I uncapped the framerate for testing purposes.
 The framerate is capped at 60FPS by default which should be very achievable for most PCs.